Silobreaker/MaltegoDocumentation/index.md

 ### Hacker Ops
 > Any &rarr; Any Silobreaker entity

-> Find related cyber entities from the "Hacktivist Operations" list in SB.
+> Finds trending cyber entities that are strongly correlated with mentions of the input entity

-Hacker Operation or 'Ops' are joint efforts or rushes to attack specific targets; eg. [Operation Antisec](https://en.wikipedia.org/wiki/Operation_AntiSec).
-Silobreaker automatically identifies and tracks these Operations.
-This transform allows you to find operations that are related to the input entity.
+Hacker Operations or 'Ops' are joint efforts or rushes to attack specific targets; eg. [Operation Antisec](https://en.wikipedia.org/wiki/Operation_AntiSec).
+Silobreaker automatically identifies and tracks these operations.
+This transform retrieves the _currently trending_ operations i.e.`Hashtag` and/or `Keyphrase` entities found in our list of "Hacktivist Operations" that are related to the input entity.

 ### Hashes
 > Any &rarr; `silobreaker.Hash`

-> Find related hashes
+> Finds Hashes strongly correlated with mentions of the input entity

 Silobreaker automatically identifies strings that match the length and content of [MD5](https://en.wikipedia.org/wiki/MD5) or [SHA](https://en.wikipedia.org/wiki/Secure_Hash_Algorithm).
 This transform finds the hashes that are the most related to the input entity.

 ### Hashtags
-> Any &rarr; `silobreaker.HashTag`
+> Any &rarr; `silobreaker.Hashtag`

-> Find related #Hashtags
+> Finds Hashtags strongly correlated with mentions of the input entity

-Silobreaker automatically finds [hashtags](https://en.wikipedia.org/wiki/Hashtag) based on their formatting, `#example`.
+Silobreaker automatically finds [#hashtags](https://en.wikipedia.org/wiki/Hashtag) based on their formatting, `#example`.
 While these are usually hashtags on social media, such as twitter, they could be anything using the same formatting.
 For example IRC uses a hashtag format to identify #channel names.

 ### IINs
 > Any &rarr; `silobreaker.IIN`

-> Find related Issuer Identification Number
+> Finds Issuer Identification Numbers strongly correlated with mentions of the input entity

 An IIN, issuer identification number, also often referred to as BIN - bank identiciation number.
 The IIN are the first 6 digits of a credit card and uniquely identifies card issuer and issuing bank.

 ### IPv4s
 > Any &rarr; `maltego.IPv4Address`

-> Find related IPv4-addresses
+> Finds IPv4-addresses strongly correlated with mentions of the input entity

-Find IP addresses that are often mentioned in association with the input entity.
-This association is only based on mentions in documents and is not any type of look-up.
+The association between an input entity and a resulting IPv4 address is only based on mentions in documents and is not any type of look-up.

 ### Malicious IPs
 > Any &rarr; `maltego.IPv4Address`

-> Find IP addresses related to various malicious activity e.g., Malware or Threat Actors
+> Finds trending IP addresses correlated with various malicious activity e.g. Malware or Threat Actors

-This will let you find IPs which are associated with different Threat Actors and Malware.
+This transform will let you find any _currently trending_ IPs which are associated with different Threat Actors and Malware.
 They may not necessarily be _malicious_ IP addresses, but they will be associated with malicious activity.

 ### Malware
 > Any &rarr; `silobreaker.Malware`

-> Find related malware, identified by their popularised name
+> Finds Malware strongly correlated with mentions of the input entity

 This returns known malware by their names, often given by the security company that discovers them.